Interchanges Fees

 5. Card-present vs card-not-present transactions

 Merchants undertake increased risks when accepting card payments without seeing the actual card.
 These transactions also cause card-issuing banks to face a higher risk.
-Therefore, card-not-present transactions are charged a higher interchange rate (and thus higher fees).
+Therefore, card-not-present transactions are charged a higher interchange rate (and thus higher interchange fees).

-Ecommerce sales, along with telephone and mail order transactions, are considered card-not-present transactions.
+eCommerce sales, along with telephone and mail order transactions, are considered card-not-present transactions.
 In a retail environment, this term also applies to manually keyed-in sales.

 To illustrate, assume a card reader cannot recognize a worn-out magstripe card.
 Therefore, the sales associate must key in the numbers by hand.
 Fortunately, the widespread use of embedded-chip EMV cards greatly reduces the chances of this occurrence.